News and events

 While postgraduate conferences are usually discipline-specific, the present conference aims to be multi-disciplinary, inviting postgraduate students belonging to different disciplines (e.g. Geography, Sociology, Psychology, History, Politics, Arts, English and Drama) to discuss ideas, theories and methods related to their common research focus on nations and nationalisms.
 The conference will allow students to share their research projects among a multi-disciplinary audience as a way to encourage and generate intellectual exchange and cross-fertilization of ideas.

-This is a two-day conference, with postgraduate students presenting their work in sessions chaired by LUNN members, who will also act as discussants.
+This is a two-day conference, featuring keynote speakers Professor John Breuilly (London School of Economics) and Professor Siniša Malešević (University College Dublin).
+Selected papers will be presented by postgraduate authors in sessions chaired by LUNN members, who will also act as discussants.

 Professor John Breuilly (London School of Economics)